Help! I have a toddler refusing to eat

 That’s how to get a child to eat when they refuse – by piquing their interest.
 It may lead to the opposite of having a toddler that refuses to eat; an open-minded and curious eater.

 Also, cooking method can change everything.
-We’re talking boiled vs roasted chicken, sautéed vs steamed veggies, and new sauces or spices too!
+We’re talking boiled vs roasted chicken, sautéed vs steamed veggies, and new sauces, dips and spices!

 Challenge yourself to cook new food and to use new cooking techniques.